mbuechner/ddbpro-new/README.md

 ### Build and start Docker container locally

-Run in the folder with `Dockerfile`:
+Run in the directory with `Dockerfile`:
 ```shell
 docker build -t ddbpro .
 ```